teamed/teamed.io/pages/policy.md

 {% par 22 %}
 If you complete a task in less than 24 hours, you get a 100% bonus, on top of task's budget.
-If you complete is less than 48 hours, you get 50% bonus.
+If you complete in less than 48 hours, you get 50% bonus.
 If you complete in less than 72 hours, you get 25% bonus.

 {% par 16 %}